tarmeens/image-rectification-with-omography/README.md

 # image-rectification-with-omography

-A self-made piece of software to study omography and its applications to image rectification
+A simple piece of software to study omography and its applications to image rectification.

 ### Requirements ###